Strippit FC750 & FC750/2

 Hold-Errors which Stops Part-Production, and Drives your Machine Operator Crazy!

---- Shotpins Breaking from the Stress of Pulling Turret & Banging into Shotpin Bushings
+--- Shotpins Breaking from Stress of Pulling-Turret and Banging into Shotpin Bushings

 This is a Broken